obonaventure/cnp3/book/lan/ethernet.rst

 In the late 1980s, 10 Mbps became too slow for some applications and network manufacturers developed several LAN technologies that offered higher bandwidth such as the 100 Mbps FDDI LAN that used optical fibers.
 The development of 10Base5, 10Base2 and 10BaseT showed that Ethernet could be adapted to different physical layers.
 Several manufacturers started to work on 100 Mbps Ethernet and convinced IEEE to standardise this new technology that was initially called `Fast Ethernet`. `Fast Ethernet` was designed under the following constraints.
 First, `Fast Ethernet` had to use twisted pairs.
 Although it was easier from a physical layer viewpoint to support higher bandwidth on coaxial cables than on twisted pairs, coaxial cables had too many drawbacks from deployment and maintenance viewpoints.
 Second, `Fast Ethernet` had to be compatible with the existing 10 Mbps Ethernets to allow `Fast Ethernet` technology to be used initially as a backbone technology to interconnect.
 The second requirement forced `Fast Ethernet` to use the same frame format as 10 Mbps Ethernet.
 This implied that the minimum `Fast Ethernet` frame size remained at 512 bits.
 To preserve CSMA/CD with this minimum frame size and 100 Mbps instead of 10 Mbps, the duration of the `slot time` was decreased to 5.12 microseconds.

+.. rubric:: Footnotes

+.. [#ftso] Although TCP places its checksum in the segment header, there are now network interfaces that are able to directly compute the TCP checksum while a segment is transferred from the host memory to the network interface [SH2004]_.

+.. [#fethernethistory] Additional information about the history of the Ethernet technology may be found at http://ethernethistory.typepad.com/

+.. [#foui] Initially, the OUIs were allocated by Xerox [DP1981]_.
+However, once Ethernet became an IEEE and later an ISO standard, the allocation of the OUIs moved to IEEE.
+The list of all OUI allocations may be found at http://standards.ieee.org/regauth/oui/index.shtml

+.. [#fethertype] The official list of all assigned Ethernet type values is available from http://standards.ieee.org/regauth/ethertype/eth.txt

+.. [#fipv6ether] The attentive reader may question the need for different `EtherTypes` for IPv4 and IPv6 while the IP header already contains a version field that can be used to distinguish between IPv4 and IPv6 packets.
+Theoretically, IPv4 and IPv6 could have used the same `EtherType`.
+Unfortunately, developers of the early IPv6 implementations found that some devices did not check the version field of the IPv4 packets that they received and parsed frames whose `EtherType` was set to `0x0800` as IPv4 packets.
+Sending IPv6 packets to such devices would have caused disruptions.
+To avoid this problem, the IETF decided to apply for a distinct `EtherType` value for IPv6.

+.. [#ftypelen] Fortunately, IEEE was able to define the [802.3]_ frame format while maintaining backward compatibility with the Ethernet [DIX]_ frame format.
+The trick was to only assign values above 1500 as `EtherType` values.
+When a host receives a frame, it can determine whether the frame's format by checking its `EtherType/Length` field.
+A value lower smaller than `1501` is clearly a length indicator and thus an [802.3]_ frame.
+A value larger than `1501` can only be type and thus a [DIX]_ frame.

 Ethernet Switches
 -----------------